009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 #### 2. Achievements

 In this part we want to give a detailed description how the speech recogntion is used and what features we implemented.
 * To start our speech recognition the "main"-class should be run.
 You will be asked if the speech assistant Hal should start listening (press button 1) or if Hal should turn off (press button 2).
+If another input than 1 or 2 is given Hal will tell you it was a "wrong command"
-* If number 1 is chosen
+* If number 1 is chosen Hal tells you that he is activated now and starts listening.
+* Now we have various options

 - - - -